Phnom Penh is the capital and most populous city of Cambodia and it is located on the Tonlé Sap and Mekong River.

-As the biggest city in Cambodia, Phnom Penh is the cultural, political and economy center of the country.
+As the biggest city in Cambodia, Phnom Penh is the cultural, political and economic center of the country.

 Warnings & Dangers in Phnom Penh